nsaje/dotfiles/README.md

 We suggest using a pep8 + eslint in your code editor alongside running `./lint_check.sh` on your code before commiting to this repository.
 Git pre-commit hooks are great too on your local machine dev setup.

+## Documentation

+Documentation for the REST API is built on CI and deployed to dev.zemanta.com by deploykitty whenever Z1 is deployed.
+When modifying or changing its theme, you can run a preview server with `./server/restapi/docs/build.sh --server`.

 ## Testing

 ### Client